Owners or Landlords Are Responsible for Slip and Fall Injury

 Insurance Company’s Defenses to Slip and Fall Claims

-Slip and fall lawyers present their case to the defendant’s counsel or an insurance company, and the insurance company counters with a plausible defense.
+Personal injury lawyers present their case to the defendant’s counsel or an insurance company, and the insurance company counters with a plausible defense.
 Popular plausible defenses in slip and fall lawsuits are:

 - The “I could not have known about the dangerous condition defense.”
 This is very often a very valid defense.
 For instance, let’s say someone falls off their porch while leaning on a railing.
 They knew that the railing was dangerous, but they never told the landlord or asked to have the railing fixed.
 If they had, the could have held the landlord liable for their injury.